tetra-framework/tetra/docs/index.md

         self.todo.delete()
         self.client._removeComponent()
 ```

+ However, there are a couple of other things happening in there too:

+- We have set `update=False` when creating the public method.
+By default, public methods will re-render the component and send the new html to the browser.
+However, in this instance we don't need to do this, and have therefore disabled it.
+- We call `self.client._removeComponent()`
+- `self.client` is a "callback queue" that allows you to schedule callbacks of client JavaScript methods for when the client receives a response from the method.
+You can call any of your custom JavaScript methods via this API.
+The `self.client._removeComponent()` is a method available on all components, instructing the client to remove the component from the DOM - this is ideal for when deleting items.

 This component template uses some concepts we saw on the previous component, attaching public attributes to inputs with the Alpine.js `x-model` directive and event listeners with the `@event` directives.
 In this case we are binding `@keydown.backspace` and `@keyup.backspace` on the text input to custom JavaScript methods which we are going to define later on.